“The Standard of Excellence in the Comprehensive Successful Treatment of Heroin Addiction.”

 We are one of the most experienced and effective drug treatment centers in the state of California.
 Recovery is nearly impossible without a high level of attention and care, as well as the support of addiction specialists in a therapeutic and secure environment, and that’s exactly what we provide.

 Addiction to heroin is a medical condition with identifiable behavioral symptoms and patterns of behavior.
-Inspire Malibu uses a unique non-12 step approach that consists of evidence-based treatments such as Cognitive Behavioral Therapy, Motivational Enhancement Therapy, Neurofeedback Therapy, Medication-assisted Therapy (Suboxone, etc.) and more to help our patients kick heroin.We’re equipped to guide you through the entire recovery process, from medically-supervised detox and inpatient treatment to outpatient relapse prevention.
+Inspire Malibu uses a unique non-12 step approach that consists of evidence-based treatments such as Cognitive Behavioral Therapy, Motivational Enhancement Therapy, Neurofeedback Therapy (available for an extra fee unless covered by insurance), Medication-assisted Therapy (Suboxone, etc.) and more to help our patients kick heroin.We’re equipped to guide you through the entire recovery process, from medically-supervised detox and inpatient treatment to outpatient relapse prevention.

 Why Choose Inspire Malibu?